-Planning in itself is not the problem, but rather the excessive reliance on carefully crafted steps is.
 How do you incorporate the cycles of Nature into your planning?
-As an example, do you accept phases of growth and decline - aging and impermanence, along with endings of phases and relationships, and mortality followed by new beginnings and birth?
-How do you incorporate humanity as part of Nature, rather than its controller?
-Many implications to think about, indeed.
+As an example, do you regularly accept phases of growth and decline - aging and impermanence, along with endings and mortality followed by new beginnings and birth?

+How do you incorporate humanity as part of Nature, rather than its controller, in your decisions and actions?